blazkv/cybersec-learning-journal/miscellaneous/nist-csf.md

 # NIST Cybersecurity Framework (CSF)

-This writeup summarizes my research and reflections on the NIST CSF.
-I take a look at its structure, core functions, and how it's used to guide cybersecurity programs in practice.

----

 ## 📝 Definition

 The [NIST CSF](https://www.nist.gov/cyberframework) is primarily a **risk management** tool designed to help organizations identify, assess, and reduce cybersecurity risks in a structured, flexible, and repeatable way.
 Rather than focusing solely on specific technical controls, it aligns cybersecurity efforts with an organization’s unique risk tolerance and business objectives.